mahmoud/words/drafts/myths_of_enterprise_python.md

 Keep an eye out for future posts where I'll dive deeper into the details touched on in this overview.
-If you absolutely must have details before then, email me at mahmoud@paypal.com.
+If you absolutely must have details before then, shoot me an email at mahmoud@paypal.com.
 Until then, happy coding!